Kilowatts to Amps Calculator

 Formula steps

-3. Divide by voltage, phase factor, and power factor to estimate current.
+3. Divide input watts by volts, phase factor, and power factor to estimate running current.

 1. Enter kilowatts, volts, phase/current type, power factor, and efficiency.